droidjahangir/reactjs-CI-CD-with-github-actions/README.md

 ![workflow](./workflow.png)

 - If a job fail, then workflow create an issue automatically and send a slack notification message.
-- If release create then send slack message.
+- If release create then send slack sms

 ### get surge token